canonical/opensearch-operator/docs/how-to/perform-load-testing.md

 See the [opensearch-benchmark documentation](https://opensearch.org/docs/latest/benchmark/) for additional workloads and options.

-## Expected result

-The benchmark completes and prints a summary report with throughput, latency, and error metrics.
+When the benchmark completes, it prints a summary report with throughput, latency, and error metrics.
 If COS is integrated, the Grafana **Charmed OpenSearch** dashboard shows the load spike during the test.

 ## Next steps